acanalis/acanalis.github.io/content/en/post/pass me the hammer/index.md

     return thing
 ```

-We can immediately tell by reading that this dictionary has no "hammer" key, so this will fail throwing a KeyError exception.
+You can immediately tell by reading that this dictionary has no "hammer" key, so this will fail throwing a KeyError exception.
 This may not be that easy to tell if there were thousands of items in the dictionary.

 When the exception is not handled (in a dedicated try block), then A is implicitly re-raising that exception to B. And now B must deal with this.
 If B does not deal with it, then so will the caller of B, and so on.
 When poop is brought up, and no one deals with it, then the whole operation shuts down (the program crashes).